-Bathtub leaking, worn, cracked, or just looking tired, it might be time to upgrade to a new one.
-A standard bathtub replacement is as close as your local home center or plumbing professional.
-Unfortunately, removing the old tub and installing its stand-in can be time-consuming and costly, so buy the best bathtub you can afford to ensure you won't have to repeat the process for another 15 or 20 years.
+If your bathtub is leaking, worn, cracked, or just looking tired, it might be time to upgrade to a new one.
+A standard bathtub replacement can be purchased at your local home center and installed by a plumbing professional.
+However, removing the old tub and installing its stand-in can be time-consuming and costly, so buy the best bathtub you can afford to ensure you won't have to repeat the process for another 15 or 20 years.
 And if you'd prefer to take a DIY route, we'll show you how to remove the tub on your own in our step-by-step guide to replacing a bathtub below.

-Generally, standard bathtubs feature decorative aprons on an exposed side(s) and are found in white, biscuit, and cream, though black, pastel blue, pink, and green finishes are available on midrange and pricier tubs.
-Rectangular tubs may feature rectangular, hourglass, or oval interiors, so give each bathtub you're considering a test run.
+Generally, standard bathtubs feature decorative aprons on an exposed side(s) and are found in white, biscuit, and cream, though other colors such as black, pastel blue, and pink finishes are available on midrange and pricier tubs.
+Rectangular tubs can feature rectangular, hourglass, or oval interiors, so give each bathtub you're considering a test run if possible.
 Lay down in the bathtub to check fit and comfort level.
-Are there contoured head and arm rests, slip-resistant floors, and ample rims for holding toiletries and/or bath toys?
+Are there contoured head and armrests, slip-resistant floors, and ample rims for holding toiletries and/or bath toys?
 Integrated seats, available on some midrange bathtubs, introduce added convenience while tubs with a curved apron wall supply extra bathing space.

 The prices of standard bathtubs vary more by material than design.
-Here's a look at the costs, pros, and cons associated with the most common types of standard bathtubs.
+Here's a look at the typical costs and the pros and cons associated with the most common types of standard bathtubs.

 Enameled steel bathtubs range from $150 to $850.
 Less expensive and lighter in weight than cast iron, these tubs chip somewhat easily, can be slippery, allow water to cool quickly, and offer limited color choices.

 Enameled cast-iron tubs range from $375 to $2,200.
-Available in a wide range of colors, these tubs are durable and retain heat, but are heavy and may require additional structural support.
+Available in a wide range of colors, these tubs are durable and retain heat, but they are also heavy and might require additional structural support.

-Acrylic tubs range from $300 to $1,000.
-Lightweight, fade-resistant, and available in many styles with integrated comfort features, acrylic tubs hold heat well when insulated, but may show scratches.
+Acrylic tubs range from $300 to $2,000.
+Lightweight, fade-resistant, and available in many styles with integrated comfort features, acrylic tubs hold heat well when insulated but might show scratches.

 Fiberglass/plastic composite tubs range from $250 to $800.
-Polyester gel coat finishes and fiberglass backing often supported by wood or metal framing creates a budget-friendly lightweight tub in many styles.
+Polyester gel coat finishes and fiberglass backing often supported by wood or metal framing create a budget-friendly, lightweight tub in many styles.

 Proprietary composite tubs range from $250 to $900.
 Americast by American Standard and UltraCast by Briggs are examples of materials that combine heavy-gauge steel, porcelain enamel, and resins to build bathtubs that offer all the benefits of cast iron at half the weight.